Reception 2018 - 19

 Children are able to access a wide range of learning areas including, among others, sand, water, large construction, messy play and a mud kitchen.
 The outdoor area is seen as an integral part of Reception’s provision and it has been planned to enable those children who prefer to learn outside for some or most of the time to engage in the same quality of learning as they would indoors.

-Every Thursday Afternoon Reception will have a PE lesson.
+Every Friday morning Reception will have a PE lesson.
 Please ensure that all PE kit is in school and is fully named.
 Children's hair should be tied up and earrings removed, if necessary.
 We will send home PE kits at the end of each half term.

 Children will bring home a reading book daily.
 Please write in your child's planner when they have read at home.
 We like the children to read their book 3 times before it is changed.
 This helps to develop their reading and comprehension skills.
 Books are also available on 'Bug Club'.
 Click on the link to go to their website: